 Concluding Note #

-These notes should be a great primer, but they are initial thoughts after spending less than a day in the documentation.
-I expect we'll have further details to share on tvOS, which will go much deeper into design and technical specifics.
+These notes should be a great primer but the platform continues to evolve.
+Expect that we will have further details to share on tvOS, which will go deeper into design and technical specifics.
 In the meantime, have fun and ready, set, tvOS!

 Join 20,000+ Other Readers